Lock Rogers - Thalgarrah

 Lock resides in Thalgarrah, located just 24 minutes north of Armidale.
 He manages two farms, a 300-hectare property in Thalgarrah and a 1500-hectare property out in the hills.
 The Thalgarrah farm is primarily focused on cattle production, with peak growth periods occurring during autumn and spring.

-In 2021, Lock started a carbon sequestration project at the Thalgarrah property.
+In 2021, Lock started a carbon project at his Thalgarrah property.
 The projects methodology centres around the use of non-synthetic fertilisers to address deficiencies and build soil carbon.
 Lock applied Carbon Boost using a plane, at a rate of 12 litres per hectare.

-Six months following the application, Lock conducted a microbiometer test, which revealed a microbial biomass reading of 834 microns and an ideal fungi-to-microbe ratio of 1:1—conditions conducive to generating complex carbons.
+Six months following the application, Lock conducted a microbiometer test, which revealed a microbial biomass reading of 834µg C/g soil and a fungi-to-microbe ratio of 1:1, the ideal conditions for generating complex carbons.
 Increased root growth and changes to the soil structure were also evident in areas that has been sprayed.

 "Two Utes, two tractors and an Excavator"

-The application of Carbon Boost has led to marked improvements in soil structure and water management, effectively preventing waterlogging.
+The application of Carbon Boost on Lock's property has led to marked improvements in soil structure and drainage, and reduced water logging after periods of high rainfall.

 The only difference between Lock and his neighbour.
 Carbon Boost.